fchmainy/k8s-trainings-101/README.md

 ## Optional Lab6 - East-West or Microservice-to-Microservice traffic
 ### Description
-	- Deploy backend service
-	- access your application and capture the flag!!!
+> The goal of this lab is to deploy the backend service, and then access your application to capture the flag!!!

-### Deploy the backend service
+### Tasks:
-The backend is a very basic JSON RESTFUL API service that delivers an UUID based on a cookie provided by the frontend.
+**1. Deploy the Back-End.**  The backend is a very basic JSON RESTFUL API service that delivers an UUID based on a cookie provided by the frontend.

-**TASKS** (check corresponding flags on CTFD)
  - create a new namespace called <b>backendns</b> where the backend pod will reside.
  - build the container image from the provided Dockerfile and push it to your private container registry.
  - deploy the new application service (service + deployment) to the backendns namespace.

-### Check the application
-Access the v2 application and try accessing the application by inserting a cookie in your web browser:
+**2. Check the application.** Access the v2 application and try accessing the application by inserting a cookie in your web browser:
 <pre>
 document.cookie="flag6=COOKIE_VALUE8; expires=Mon, 2 Aug 2021 20:20:20 UTC; path=/";
 </pre>

-you will find the CTF flag in the response page.
+You will find the CTF flag in the response page.

- ...
-Then you win!!!
+ **...
+Then you win!!!**